DjDeveloperr/Raqote-Deno/README.md

 ﻿# Raqote Deno

 This module has [Raqote](https://github.com/jrmuizel/raqote) (a 2D graphics library for Rust) bindings for Deno using (unstable) Plugin API.

-I'm mainly creating this to provide a native-way to provide a Canvas API in Deno.
+I'm actually working on this to provide a native-way to create a Canvas API in Deno.

 ## Getting started